tmorris-ftnt/ztptool/README.md

 FGT-Branch1 | ... | port1

 This configuration will create a per device object for the dynamic interface "LAN" with the value port1 for device FGT-Branch1.

+Multiple interfaces can be provided in a comma seperated list.

 #### daddr_value
 The daddr_ prefix will create a per device mapping to an address object.